googleapis/java-asset/README.md

 Contributions to this library are always welcome and highly encouraged.

-See [CONTRIBUTING][contributing] for more information how to get started
+See [CONTRIBUTING][contributing] for more information how to get started.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 See [Code of Conduct][code-of-conduct] for more